Performance Metrics

 - Metrics describing garbage collection begin with

-- Memory usage statistics are denoted by
+jvm_gc_ - Memory usage statistics are denoted by

-denotes information about the JVM's thread usage
+jvm_memory_ jvm_threads_denotes information about the JVM's thread usage